-You will be collected from your Picton accommodation this morning.
-Meet your Wilderness Guide and board the water taxi, journeying from Picton to Ship Cove past salmon farms and sea birds on a beautiful voyage to Ship Cove (approx. one hour).
-This fascinating and remote historic and scenic reserve was visited by Captain Cook several times in the 18th Century as well as being a significant historical site of early Maori occupation.
+We collect you from your Picton accommodation this morning.
+Meet your Wilderness Guide and board the water taxi, journeying from Picton to Ship Cove through the beautiful bays and coves of Queen Charlotte Sound to Ship Cove (approx. one hour).
+This fascinating and remote historic and scenic reserve was visited by Captain Cook several times in the 1770s as well as being a significant historical site of early Maori occupation.

 Your guided walk along the Queen Charlotte Track begins at Ship Cove and ends at Endeavour Inlet.
 Bush is mainly a mixture of stunning podocarp and beech forest with punga ferns and other New Zealand native foliage.
 This day is regarded as the premier section of the Queen Charlotte Track.

 Many beautiful views are to be had across the Queen Charlotte Sound.
 Your informative local guide will talk about the European and Maori history of the area as well as provide detailed information on the birds and plants you encounter along the way.

 We will supply a freshly packed lunch and you can enjoy a cup of plunger coffee or tea along the trail while taking in the views of the beautiful Marlborough Sounds.

 At the end of the walk, take the opportunity to purchase a cold drink or warm beverage at the historic Furneaux Lodge while you await collection by water taxi.
 A great way to toast a fantastic day out walking the Queen Charlotte Track in the Marlborough Sounds.